 Lydia Lilli Neumann

 She studied biology at Ludwig-Maximilian-University in Munich.
 Her main focus was on genetics, biochemistry, molecular biology and physical chemistry.
-Lilli graduated in 2002 with a Diploma in Biology.
-For her diploma thesis, she spent one year in Great Britain at the Sainsbury Laboratory in Norwich where she worked on immunity and disease resistance in plants.
+Lilli graduated in 2002 with a diploma in Biology.
+For her diploma thesis, she spent one year in Great Britain at the Sainsbury Laboratory in Norwich, where she worked on immunity and disease resistance in plants.

-At Kador & Partner Lilly is involved in all kinds of patent matters, including drafting, filing and prosecution of German and European patents, mainly in the area of pharmacy and biotechnology but also polymer and general chemistry.
+At Kador & Partner Lilly is involved in all kinds of patent matters, including drafting, filing and prosecution of German and European patents, mainly in the area of pharmacy and biotechnology but also in polymer and general chemistry.